 Four Dangerous Signs That You Will Miss Your Sales Targets This Year

 With a growth of 10.8 %, the year 2010 looked optimistic for the German media market, compared with 2008 and 2009.
-The improvement included online marketing, public magazines and trade journals, amongst others.
+The improvement included online marketing, free magazines and trade journals, amongst others.
 Everyone was betting on an active recovery for the key market players.

 However, on January 18, 2011, the second biggest European print service providers, Schlott Gruppe AG from Germany, opened insolvency proceedings.

 Founded in 1947 and publicly listed in Frankfurt, Schlott employed around 2,400 people during 2009.
-That year the company had “set itself the goal” to actively adapting to a new business climate, declaring that “in the next few years, we must achieve the defined targets in a timely manner”.
+That year the company had “set itself the goal” to actively adapting to a new business climate, declaring that “in the next few years, we must achieve the defined targets promptly”.
 In 2011, having failed to reach their cost reductions and revenue targets, the group went busted.

-Missing a yearly or quarterly sales goal or quota does not always leads straight to bankruptcy.
+Missing a yearly or quarterly sales goal or quota does not always lead straight to bankruptcy.
 It is nevertheless not a minor incident.
 It can spell trouble in a sales career and a difficult year ahead for any company.
 External factors, such as a global crisis can unmistakably impact reaching or not sales targets.
 However, sales goals are still goals, crisis or not.
 The well-being of employees, families, management and other stakeholders depend on reaching them.

 In sales, targets are vital.
 Companies measure Reps, Key Account Managers and Sales Managers using them, either in euros or in the number of goods or services to be sold.
 In most businesses, sales quotas are almost a web of non-written contracts.
 Nevertheless, only 54 % of salespeople meet them.

 If you are a sales leader, you most likely want to reach your sales goals, don’t you?
-Well, here we provide you four clear signs of whether you will miss your sales targets this year.
+Well, here we provide you with four clear signs of whether you will miss your sales targets this year.

 “Uno” – You are not using the right sales KPIs